 Caroline was elected as Member of Parliament for Brighton Pavilion in 2010.
 She served as leader of the Green Party of England and Wales from 2008 to 2012.
 And from 1999-2010 she served as one of the Party's first MEPs and represented the South East region until becoming the UK's first Green MP.
 She is also Patron of a PIP partner BrightPIP which serves the local community of Brighton.

 Frank has been the Member of Parliament for Birkenhead since 1979.
-From 1997 to 1998, he served as the Minister of Welfare Reform, before leaving the Government, following differences with Prime Minister Tony Blair.
+From 1997 to 1998, he served as the Minister of Welfare Reform and has campaigned against poverty and low pay throughout his career.
 In 2010 election, he was given the role of "poverty czar" in David Cameron's coalition government.
 He now holds the chairmanship of the Work and Pensions Select Committee, is an officer of the All Party Parliamentary Group Conception to Age 2: first 1001 days and the Labour representative for the 1001 Critical Days Manifesto.

 Mrs Hayley de Putron

 Hayley is a longstanding advocate of the work of early childhood development and is a Trustee of the Analeaf Foundation.
 She has made a significant contribution to the future of the charity with support for its economic, scientific and policy contributions.

 Lady Fink is a committed philanthropist who serves a number of national charities with her understanding of the importance of early intervention for better health and wellbeing outcomes for our local communities.
 She has given tireless support to help PIP UK make inroads with its advocacy and awareness raising work.